mrrfv/open-android-backup/README.md

 Please keep in mind that this project has minimal support for automation and very little support will be provided.
 In order to export contacts, you still need to have physical access to the device you're backing up as an "unattended mode" for the companion app hasn't been implemented yet.

-There are 4 environment variables that control what the script does without user input:
+There are 5 environment variables that control what the script does without user input:

 1. `unattended_mode` - Instead of waiting for a key press, sleeps for 10 seconds.
 Can be any value.
 2. `selected_action` - What the script should do when run.
 Possible values are `Backup` and `Restore` (case sensitive).
 3. `archive_path` - Path to the backup.
 Works for both actions.
 4. `archive_password` - Backup password.
+5. `mode` - How the script should connect to the device.
+Possible values are `Wired` and `Wireless` (case sensitive).

 Examples: